Loading...

 They could invite charities to their regular meetings to help gather additional information.

-And after their inquiry, they'd produce a report with recommendations aimed at reducing educational inequality.
+And after their inquiry, they'd produce a report with recommendations aimed at reducing educational inequality, and these recommendations might include increasing funding for schools in disadvantaged areas.

-These could include incentives for businesses to use more sustainable materials and could clean up practises.
+These could include incentives for businesses to use more sustainable materials and clean-up practices.

-You might have had picked completely different questions, you might have completely different recommendations and that is fine.
+You might have picked completely different questions, you might have completely different recommendations, and that is fine.

-Maybe you're reviewing the statistics and at the end, you are producing that report with recommendations and that shows us how a select committee works.
+It's just remembering that process of making sure you're gathering that evidence, maybe you're reviewing the statistics, and at the end, you are producing that report with recommendations, and that shows us how a select committee works.

-So hopefully through that first one, you've started to see that there are some ways citizens can take part in select committee.
+So, hopefully, through that first one, you've started to see that there are some ways citizens can take part in select committees.

 Actually, select committees, like we saw in that first learning cycle, they do ask for evidence specifically from young people.